Meshcapade/SMPL_blender_addon/README.md

 # Meshcape Utilities Blender Add-on

 This add-on allows you to add [SMPL-H](https://mano.is.tue.mpg.de/), [SMPL-X](https://smpl-x.is.tue.mpg.de), and [SUPR](https://supr.is.tue.mpg.de) skinned meshes to your current Blender scene.
 Each imported mesh consists of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.

-- Requirements:
-  - Newest version developed in 3.5.1
+It was developed in Blender 3.5.1.
-- Dev Requirements:
-  - Python (for testing and building releases)
-  - [Git LFS](https://git-lfs.github.com/) (for assets to build releases)
-  - Flake8 (linting)
-- Additional dependencies: None

 # Features